The Power of IoT in the Brazilian Corporate Market

 (SOURCE: http://www.convergenciadigital.com.br)

-It is notable that the Brazilian market still sees the Internet of Things more as an emerging technology than as a tool to increase production, reduce costs or generate control in operational processes.
-An evangelization about the possibilities of the IoT is needed.
-A movement to disseminate information that shows that this technology is less sci-fi and more real and scalable for the Brazilian market than it seems.
+It is remarkable that the Brazilian market still sees the Internet of Things more as an emerging technology than as a tool for increasing production, reducing costs or generating control in operational processes.
+We need to evangelize the possibilities of IoT.
+A movement to disseminate information showing that this technology is less sci-fi and more real and scalable for the Brazilian market than it seems.

 No Comments